linyuiz/EDTA_update/Readme.md

 # Usage

-You just need to soft link zgtools to your usual bin folder such as【~/bin】, or use an absolute path such as【/project/softawre/zgtools-EDTA_2.0.2_v2/zgtools EDTA_update】, Be sure to have【hisat2】and【seqkit】in your $PATH.
+You just need to soft link zgtools to your usual bin folder such as【~/bin】, or use an absolute path such as【/project/softawre/zgtools EDTA_update】.
 ```shell
 Usage: